 Special Landfill Discards

-SCRAP segregates many different types of items from entering the waste stream, thus reusing, recycling, or composting to protect our limited air space.The Tipping Fees (pdf) explains much of these separated materials.We do separate out wood slash, stumps, and acceptable construction wood (see acceptance policy)for our composting program.There is also separation of specific Green / Organic wastes to keep our landfill
+SCRAP segregates many different types of items from entering the waste stream, thus reusing, recycling, or composting to protect our limited air space.The Tipping Fees (pdf) explains much of these separated materials.We do separate out wood slash, stumps, and acceptable shipping pallets and clean lumber (see acceptance policy)for our composting program.There is also separation of specific Green / Organic wastes to keep our landfill

 from filling up with beneficial material that can be put to good use in other projects.

 Please look below for common items addressed with different rates or sites for discard:

 - We do not accept pets – Please contact Animal Shelter (970) 668-3230

 - We do accept large animals – horse, llamas,etc. Fatalities can go either to landfill or compost area – they can be accepted every day, though it is helpful if we receive notice prior to arrival.
 We need to inquire with customer on initial phone inquiry if the customer would prefer compost or landfill.
 The charge is the loose rate by weight and an additional handling fee (currently $60) for either area.

 Appliances (up to two - $ 10 each) Three appliances and up – charged as scrap metal.
 All cooling units must have proper documentation that the coolant has been removed by a certified technician and provided at check in.